 Square is an all-in-one POS and payments platform with a built-in credit card payment app.
 The mobile app connects directly to Square’s processing service and integrates with its in-store POS and online store, so you can use the same system for card-present payments, invoices, and basic ecommerce.

 You do not need a separate merchant account, which makes Square especially appealing for new or very small businesses that want to accept cards without a long underwriting process.
+In my testing, account signup was quick, and the guided setup inside the app made it easy to run first test transactions and configure basic payment settings within minutes.

 From a credit card payment app standpoint, Square scored highly in my rubric because it covers the core use cases most small businesses care about.
-The app supports tap, chip, and swipe payments with a compatible reader, and you can accept tap to pay directly on a phone.
-It also lets you key in card details, send payment links, and create simple invoices from the same dashboard.
+The app supports tap, chip, and swipe payments with a compatible reader, and you can accept Tap to Pay directly on a phone.
+It also lets you key in card details, send payment links, create simple invoices, add items, track basic inventory, view real-time sales, and issue digital receipts without upgrading to a paid POS plan.

 Users consistently praise Square for its ease of use, quick setup, and ability to handle payments, inventory, and reporting in one app, but some report account stability issues, fund holds, and difficulty reaching timely customer support.